0

 Family

-“Yes, it may have had a bad reputation at times, but regulars remember it as being ‘like one big family.’
-Respect was earned, and lifelong friendships and relationships were cemented here.”
+“Yes, it may have carried a bad reputation at times, but regulars remember it as ‘one big family.’
+Respect had to be earned, and it was here that lifelong friendships and relationships were forged.”

 Afroville – The Reno’s successful football team.